mikedesu/first10min/README.md

 4. `chmod +x first10min.sh`
 5. `./first10min.sh darkmage darkmage_keyfile.pub`

-There is no error checking at the moment.

 After running the script, you'll have to deal with 3 prompts:

 1. The prompt for a new root password.